 The Kingdom of Morocco has not acceded to the Convention on Cluster Munitions.

-In an April 2020 letter, Morocco acknowledged the convention’s humanitarian rationale and said it voluntarily complies with key provisions, but repeated its long-held position that it cannot accede to the convention until its dispute over Western Sahara is resolved.
+Morocco has often stated that the situation in Western Sahara currently prevents it from joining the convention.
+In an April 2020 letter, Morocco acknowledged the convention’s humanitarian rationale and said it voluntarily complies with key provisions, but cannot accede to the convention until its dispute over Western Sahara is resolved.

 Morocco participated in the Oslo Process that created the Convention on Cluster Munitions and joined in the consensus adoption of the convention in Dublin in May 2008, but did not sign it.

-Morocco has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2019.
-At the Human Rights Council (HRC) in 2019, Morocco co-sponsored resolutions that condemned the use of cluster munitions in Syria.
-In April 2020, it co-sponsored a similar draft HRC resolution.
+Morocco has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2020.
+Previously, at the Human Rights Council (HRC) in April 2020, Morocco co-sponsored resolutions that condemned the use of cluster munitions in Syria.

 Morocco is not party to the Mine Ban Treaty.
-Morocco is party to the Convention on Conventional Weapons.
+Morocco is party to the Convention on Conventional Weapons (CCW).

 Production, transfer, and stockpiling